jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

     AssertionError: assert 'Hello, my name ... and I am 30.'
                         == 'Hello, my name ... and I am 35.'

-  - because the :ref:`say_hello function<test say_hello function>` always returns ``'Hello, my name is joe blow and I am 30.'`` when it is called.
+  - because the :ref:`say_hello function<test say_hello function>` always returns ``'Hello, my name is joe blow and I am 30.'`` when it is :ref:`called<how to call a function with input>`.
 It has to return a string_ based on the input it gets for me to be able to use it to make messages based on the person.
   - :ref:`I need better error messages<another way to write tests>`.

 * I change :ref:`the return statement` of the :ref:`say_hello function<test say_hello function>` to an :ref:`f-string<what is string interpolation?>` to use ``first_name`` in the output